t2

 3. Leo’s will (1993).

-4. Letters among Peters I sisters expressing betrayal and desire for fairness.
+4. Letters among Peters I sisters.

 X. SUMMARY OF WHAT PART 1 ESTABLISHES

-1. Helen intended careful, long-term inheritance protections for her daughters.
+1. Helen intended careful, long-term inheritance protections.

-2. Leo dismantled or bypassed these structures through persuasion and control.
+2. Leo dismantled or bypassed those structures.

-5. All modern legal avenues are effectively closed.
+5. All modern legal avenues are closed.